Locations:

 Diabetes-Related Neuropathy

-Diabetes-related neuropathy is a type of nerve damage that affects people with diabetes.
-It occurs when you have elevated blood sugar for a long period.
-The most common type of diabetes-related neuropathy affects your legs and feet.
-There is no cure for diabetes-related neuropathy.
-You can manage nerve pain with medication, exercise and proper nutrition.
+Diabetes-related neuropathy is nerve damage that affects people with diabetes.
+The most common type is peripheral neuropathy, which often affects your feet.
+There’s no cure for diabetes-related neuropathy.
+But you can manage it with medication, therapies and tighter blood sugar management.

 Overview